hipic/cdh-solr/README.md

-cdh-solr: Solr on CDH4
+cdh-solr: Solr on CDH4 using Cloudera Manager
 ========

-## This is to illustrate how to lauch Solr on CDH using an AWS instance
+## This is to illustrate how to lauch Solr on CDH using Cloudera Manager and an AWS instance

 ### Install Cloudera Manager from an AWS instance